mruvim/SimpleLoadingButton/README.md

 2. Style button in the IB Inspector
 3. Call `your-instance.stop()` when you want animation to stop
 4. `buttonTappedHandler` callback will be called on .ToupUpInside event

+To view the sample project run `pod try SimpleLoadingButton` from terminal